 Replace an Asterisk

-Normally, when you use the Replace feature in Excel, you just type in the character you want to find, then the character you wish to replace it with.
+Typically, with Find and Replace, you just type in the character you want to find, then the character you wish to replace it with.

 Replace a Question Mark

 - Once again, put a tilde in front of the question mark before you click Replace or Replace All.

 The SUBSTITUTE Function

 A different way to replace a text string with another text string is to use the SUBSTITUTE Function.

 - Click in the cell where you want the adjusted text string to go.

 Note that the asterisk and the comma replacing it must both be contained within double quotation marks.

 You can use the SUBSTITUTE Function to replace question marks with any other text string, too.